-FG says Anambra election must hold, may impose State of Emergency
+FG says Anambra election must hold, may impose state of emergency

 The Federal Government has warned that it may be forced to impose a state of emergency in Anambra to ensure peaceful conduct of the forthcoming gubernatorial election in the state.

-Abubakar Malami, the minister of justice and attorney-general of the Federation, gave the warning when he fielded questions from State House correspondents at the end of the meeting of the Federal Executive Council (FEC).
+Abubakar Malami, minister of justice and attorney-general of the federation gave the warning when he fielded questions from State House correspondents at the end of the meeting of the Federal Executive Council (FEC).

 The meeting was presided over by President Muhammadu Buhari in Abuja on Wednesday.

-Stakeholders in the Anambra project including the Independent National Electoral Commission (INEC) had raised alarm over the upsurge in cases of violent attacks on individuals and government facilities in Anambra as the governorship election in the state draws closer, according to a News Agency of Nigeria’s report.
+Stakeholders in the Anambra project including the Independent National Electoral Commission (INEC) had raised alarm over the upsurge in cases of violent attacks on individuals and government facilities in Anambra as the governorship election in the state draws closer.

+Read also: South Africa’s digital COVID vaccine certificate points way for Nigeria

 The minister, however, threatened that the federal government may declare a state of emergency if the security situation in the state did not improve.